ChandanaRHegde/PythonRepo/DBS_CC_2009/DBS_CC_2009.md

 I need a Python script to convert bank statement PDF files into a structured SQLite database.
 1.The source PDF contains transaction data with the following columns:
-SrNo
-TransID
-ValueDate
-TransactionDate
-CheqNo
-TransactionRemarks
-Withdrawal(Dr)
-Deposit(Cr)
-Balance
+SrNo,
+TransID,
+TransactionDescription,
+Amount in INR,
+Cash Points

 2.However, I only need to extract and store the following fields in the final database:
 SrNo
 TransactionDate
 Transaction Details (from TransactionRemarks)
-Amount (consolidated from Withdrawal and Deposit columns) BillingAmountSign (should be 'Dr' for withdrawals or 'Cr' for deposits)
+Amount (consolidated from Amount in INR column) BillingAmountSign (should be 'Dr' for withdrawals or 'Cr' for deposits)

 3.The script should: